AMWA-TV/ms-05-02/docs/Managers.md

 # Managers

-Managers are singleton (can only be instantiated once) classes which collate information which pertains to the entire device.
+Managers are singleton (can only be instantiated once) classes which collate information that pertains to the entire device.
 Each manager class applies to a specific functional context.
 All managers must inherit from [NcManager](Framework.md#ncmanager).

 All managers MUST always exist as members in the root block and have a fixed role.